 “Jjajangmyeon” (Korean word for noodles in black bean sauce) is a common Korean-Chinese takeaway dish found in Korean dramas.
 Never failed to made me hungry.
 (Also read: Where To Order Jajangmyeon In Singapore)

-Being one of the (many) Korean eateries located along Tanjong Pagar Road, O.BBa Jjajang (at 77 Tanjong Pagar Road) is opened throughout the entire night, closed at 7am from Monday to Saturday and 2am on Sunday.
+Being one of the (many) Korean eateries located along Tanjong Pagar Road, O.BBa Jjajang at 77 Tanjong Pagar Road has become one of the most popular places to satisfy JjaJangMyeon cravings.

 A major influence for Korean-Chinese cuisine is from Northern part of China (Beijing and Shandong) due to geographic proximity.

 One unusual and interesting point: Korea-Chinese cuisine is mainly served through home delivery service instead of having them at a physical restaurant.

 So you can watch your Korean drama at home while slurping on the jjajangmyeon.

 O.BBa Jjajang’s menu is somewhat similar to Chinese restaurants, with sides dishes such as chicken and pork served with a bowl of staple food (rice/noodles).